 Tips and Tricks for the Best Oreo Peanut Butter Pie

-- Freeze the Oreo cookie crust for 15-20 minutes after assembling to set before adding the peanut butter filling.
+- Freeze the Oreo cookie crust for 15-20 minutes after assembling it to set before adding the peanut butter filling.

 - Use commercial peanut butter, not natural, for the ideal texture and flavor.

 - Save on dishes: all parts of this pie can be made in a food processor or blender!
 Use it to crush the Oreos for the pie.
-Make the filling in the same blender (no need to wash out since crushed Oreos will be mixed into the filling!).
+Make the filling in the same blender (no need to wash it out since crushed Oreos will be mixed into the filling!).
 Wipe the food process/blender out with a damp paper towel and use it to whip the heavy cream for the whipped cream.

-More No Bake Pie Recipes
+More No-Bake Pie Recipes

 - Mint Chocolate Chip Pie